 While this organizes everything nicely from a content type standpoint, your user isn’t always going to want to view only video or only blog content.

-Aside from ease, this approach makes it more likely your user will spend more time on your site since the barrier of finding what they want has been decreased significantly.
-This will also likely result in an increase of your pages per session, too.
+Aside from ease, a cumulative learning center approach makes it more likely your user will spend more time on your site since the barrier of finding what they want has been decreased significantly.
+This will also likely result in an increase of your pages per session, which Google uses as criteria when ranking your site.
+The higher pages per session, but better your ranking.

 They have one page with a feed of every possible piece of content they have created.

-From here, you can filter by different personas, topics, or content types using the left side menu.
-From here you could sort by recent posts, or most popular.
+From there, you can filter by different personas, topics, or content types using the left side menu.
+Then, using the top right dropdown, you can sort by recent posts, or most popular.

 If you still aren’t finding what you want, there is also a search bar.

-Another approach is how IMPACT does our own learning center.
+Another approach is how IMPACT does its own learning center.

-While similar to that of Aquila, IMPACT has individual pages with specific layouts for each of the inner topic pages.
+While similar to that of Aquila, IMPACT has specific layouts for each of the inner topic pages.

 And finally, there is a feed of blog articles and podcasts organized by most recent, which updates automatically as new articles come out.